 Settlement – the date of entry

 Settlement will occur on the date of entry specified in the contract unless all the conveyancing matters have not been concluded.
 You will be made aware in advance if anything is likely to delay you moving into your new home.
-At settlement the full price is paid to the seller in exchange for the title deeds, signed disposition in your favour and of course, most importantly from your point of view, the keys.
 There is no specific time by which this must happen.
 If you are likely to need the keys by a specific time on the date of entry let us know as soon as possible so that we can liaise with the seller’s solicitor to endeavour to ensure the keys will be available when you need them.

 After settlement a lengthy Land and Buildings Transaction Tax return must be submitted on your behalf to Revenue Scotland, even if no tax is payable for the transaction.
-After the transaction has been approved by Revenue Scotland, and any appropriate duty is paid, the disposition and standard security are registered in the Land Register.
+After the transaction has been approved by Revenue Scotland, and any appropriate duty is paid, the application for registration of title is submitted to the Land Register.
 When registration is completed the deeds will be sent to the lender, or placed in our strongroom if there is no loan.

 As stated, the purpose of this article is to provide some background information on the main points which often crop up during a normal transaction.
 Each individual transaction is different however and we will guide our clients through each stage, ensuring attention to their own individual requirements as we go.